rjandaya/Tuffy-Pomodoro/README.md

+## Intro
+Tuffy Pomodoro is a web app that allows a variety of Pomodoro timers to automatically trigger focus/break timers

 ## Inspiration
 We wanted to combine a set of useful timers now that the majority of our lives are spent staring at computer screens doing work or other activities.